4.3. Elements (Lens, Ray Source, …)¶

 For all the combinations above we can also generate a direction distribution inside an circular arc instead of a cone.

-The correct way to do this is by setting div_2d=True
+The correct way to do this is by setting div_2d=True.

-we can additionally define the orientation of this arc distribution.
+With div_axis_angle, we can additionally define the orientation of this arc distribution.

 RS = ot.RaySource(circ, divergence="Function", div_func=lambda e: np.cos(e)**2, div_2d=True, div_axis_angle=20, div_angle=10)